Disclosure: When you buy through links on our website we may earn a commission.

 There are many different types of pepper sprays available today.
 Some contain only capsaicin; others may include other ingredients such as alcohol, menthol, eucalyptus oil, or camphor.
 And yet again, some pepper sprays have tear gas in them.

-What Does TSA Say About Can You Travel With Pepper Spay?
+What Does TSA Say About Can You Bring Pepper Spray On A Plane?”

-The FAA (Federal Aviation Administration) says basically the same thing that TSA says, except it states that the aerosol container must meet the regulations for 49 CFR 171.8.
+The FAA (Federal Aviation Administration) says basically the same thing that TSA says when it comes to “Can you bring pepper spray on a plane?”
+The exception to the rule is that an aerosol container must meet the regulations for 49 CFR 171.8.
 The pepper spray rules regulate what a self-defense spray is and if it is a hazardous material.

 Will All Airlines Allow Pepper Spray On A Flight?

 Even though TSA and FAA say you can bring pepper spray onto a plane in checked luggage, individual airlines have their own rules.
-Many airlines do not allow Mace onto an aircraft in checked baggage or carry on bags.
+Many airlines do not allow Mace onto an aircraft in any piece of luggage or on your person.

 The best way to know is to talk to the airline you travel on and learn their rules.